-Ulli Berthold, the developer of BKR (FPS components) for Sinespace, talked about the platform, the development of BKR and gave recommendations to those who want to create something big.
+Ulli Berthold talked about Sinespace, the development of FPS components for the platform and gave recommendations to those who want to create something big.

 My name is Ulli, I’m from Germany, and usually, I’m a developer for business software applications.
 That means my “normal” daytime work might sometimes be technically advanced, but in general, it is quite boring.